• Skip to main content

 • Facebook

-We are back with another awesome Book Art project designed by the fabulous Ana of Babble Dabble Do.
-Last month we explored storytelling with pop-up books and today we are playing around with math art and geometry while creating a shapes book.
-After you and the kids make the project, be sure to read the books I recommend.
-You’ll find 5 at the bottom of this post, and 5 over at Babble Dabble Do.
+We are back with another awesome book art project!
+Last month we explored storytelling with pop-up books and today we are playing around with math art and geometry while creating a "my shapes book."

-If you saw yesterday’s post about the Kaleidograph Design Toy (if not, head over there and enter the giveaway!) this cut out shape book follows a similar concept.
+If you saw yesterday's post about the Kaleidograph Design Toy this cut out shape book follows a similar concept.
 Each page opens up to reveal a new shape in descending size.
-As with all of Babble Dabble Do’s projects, the design of the book is exceeding pleasing to the eye.
+As with all of Babble Dabble Do's projects, the design of the book is exceeding pleasing to the eye.

-The first thing you need to do is head over and download the template —> My Shape Book Template at Babble Dabble Do.
-You will also find all the instructions for assembly on Ana’s post.
+The first thing you need to do is head over and download the template ---> My Shape Book Template (at Babble Dabble Do).
+You will also find all the instructions for assembly on Ana's post but we put our own spin on the book by printing the pages on watercolor paper.

-At first New Kid was quite adamant that I NOT cut out the shapes!
+At first my son was quite adamant that I NOT cut out the shapes!
 I had to explain to him that the entire design and function of the book was based on the cut outs so he relented, but insisted that I cut them out veeeerrrry carefully.

 I think his favorite part of the whole project was stacking the shapes in order.
-He had recently played with the Kaleidograph, so the concept of relative size was fresh in his mind.
+He had recently played with the Kaleidograph, so the concept of shape layering and relative size was fresh in his mind.

 He liked naming the shapes as he turned the pages.
 Geometry lesson?
 Check!

-Mat art project shapes book to show relative size.
+Compiled shapes book to show relative size, open to first page.

 The watercolor paper was too thick to staple, so I used a hole punch and a piece of yarn to bind the shape book pages together.